 Processing is necessary: for our legitimate interest in managing our business.

-Processing is necessary: for the handling of a claim.
+Processing is necessary: for the handling of a claim, and to comply with legal obligations.

-Purpose: to validate your driving licence number with the relevant authority; to validate the number of penalty points disclosed by you; to validate the licence date and country of origin of the licence.
+Purpose: To validate you and any named drivers, driver licence number with the relevant authority; to validate the number of penalty points disclosed by you; to validate the licence date and country of origin of the licence.

-Processing is necessary: for the handling of a claim.
+Processing is necessary: for the handling of a claim; and to comply with legal obligation.

 Information Used: Personal Public Service (PPS) Number